Olivier Staphylas: Career

 On the day of his graduation from Gobelins, Staphylas received a job offer from DreamWorks Animation.
 Looking back on the day, Staphylas has said, "I was stressed because I knew that a lot of industry professionals would be there...
 I was in the corridor waiting for the announcement of my results and I see Shelley Page, the European representative of Dreamworks Animation.
 She walks up to me and gives me her business card and tells me she'll call me tomorrow.
 I was surprised and happy at the same time, but I did not know what was going on...We then enter the room to receive our end-of-year notes...and I learn that I am top of the class...All of a sudden I understand why Shelley Page gave me her card...The next morning, she called me and gave me an appointment in a Parisian restaurant.
 When I join her, we talk a little and she tells me that the studio would like to hire me.
 It was quite magical and I had the feeling that my dream came true."
 After a ten-month process, Staphylas was able to obtain a work visa and came to the United States.

 Staphylas initially signed a four-year contract with DreamWorks.
 He arrived at the studio in June 2006 and joined the production team of Kung Fu Panda as his first project.
 He was then promoted to supervising animator on How to Train Your Dragon - in a January 2011 self-profile, published by Le Monde, Staphylas identified himself as having been the youngest person in this position at the studio during that time.
 Staphylas has said that he "helped to develop the dragon's wing system" for the film and that he was responsible for the Deadly Nadder dragon.

 For his next project, Staphylas served as supervising animator for the titular character in Puss in Boots.
 This film earned him Annie Award and Visual Effects Society Award nominations.
 Staphylas then received another promotion, to head of character animation on Penguins of Madagascar.
 He moved to India in 2012, where much of the film's animation was created, and lived there for a little over two years.
 While there, Staphylas carried responsibility for helping to develop the DreamWorks satellite studio in India.
 In late 2014, he moved to Shanghai, to become head of character animation at Oriental DreamWorks.

 By December 2016, Staphylas had left DreamWorks and joined Base FX as head of character animation.
-In that capacity, Staphylas is currently working on Wish Dragon, the studio's first animated film.
-Co-produced with Sony Pictures Animation, Wish Dragon is a Chinese funded-production, being directed by Christopher Appelhans, that retells the story of Aladdin in modern-day China.
-The film is set for a 2021 release.
+In that capacity, Staphylas worked on Wish Dragon, the studio's first animated film.
+Co-produced with Sony Pictures Animation, Wish Dragon is a Chinese funded-production, directed by Christopher Appelhans, that retells the story of Aladdin in modern-day China.
+The film was released in 2021 on Netflix.

+In February 2023, Staphylas served as director for an animated music video for "Love Louder" by The Meeps, a fictional anthropomorphic animal band.